-[At Yom Kippur, we will say memorial names aloud during Yizkor.
-If you are attending Yom Kippur virtually, a proxy will read aloud the names that you submitted online.
-Refer to the end of this program to submit names if you wish to have your loved one's name read aloud on your behalf but did not submit their name online.]
+[During Yom Kippur, we will honor lost loved ones by saying their names aloud in person.
+If you are attending virtually, or if you are attending in person and prefer to have your loved one's name read aloud on your behalf, a proxy will read aloud the names that you submitted in advance.
+Refer to the end of this program to submit names if you have not yet submitted them.]